ArendPeter/JavaGuide/mydoc/5d_VariableInit.md

 ## 5.4.3 Declaration

 **Declaration** is the point at which you create a variable.
-At this point java knows nothing about the variable so it's necessary to specify the type.
-This is the only time you need to specify the type since at all future time java can refer to this declaration to determine what the type is.
+At this point, Java knows nothing about the variable, so it's necessary to specify the type.
+This is the only time you need to specify the type since for all future time, Java can refer to this declaration to determine what the type is.

 ~~~java
 int a; // declaration